iambrainstorming/iambrainstorming.github.io/src/chapters/how-avrit-learning-solves-our-education-puzzle.md

 Self-managed organizations are not experimental.
 You can go through the book about teal organizations in the book ([Link](https://cloudflare-ipfs.com/ipfs/bafykbzacecfk7ruyr2cyk4px5o4op6tzdfnkwfzah3t5drrwxrftznfahhn3c?filename=Laloux%2C%20Frederic%20-%20Reinventing%20Organizations_%20A%20Guide%20to%20Creating%20Organizations%20Inspired%20by%20the%20Next%20Stage%20of%20Human%20Consciousness-Nelson%20Parker%20%282014%29.epub)) for more details.

 "The Avrit protocol is based on already existing evidence.
 The platform can also help in running experiments and demonstrating its validation.
 It's still in active development, and there is always scope for improvement.
 Designing governance in blockchain has its own challenges.
-One needs to codify the governance design into a computer program so that it can be scaled
+One needs to codify the governance design into a computer program so that it can be scaled.

 ## Does it mean deregulation of the education system?